-This is Hobo Trudi’s personal story about why she decided to quit her day job and go full time as a writer for Motorhome Hobos and a brand new website she’s in the process of developing.
+This page tells the personal story about why she decided to quit and go full time as a writer for Motorhome Hobos and a brand new website she’s in the process of developing.

 She speaks candidly about the stresses of the care industry and explains the reasons for her decision to walk away from secure employment and focus instead on following her dreams.